Rodaina1997/Flojics-Task/README.md

 # Flojics-Task

-User uses Post Api to send json formatted data
+1. User uses Post Api to send json formatted data <br />
 User receives in the response his json web token
 Data is then added to Rabbitmq
 Consumer(worker) send this data to mysql database named "Mymessages" in table "messages"